Updated: September 12th, 2014

 Cookie cutter tool in PSE

 They can be used as normal vectors in Elements but they can also be used as cookie cutters as well.
-Select the cookie cutter tool (found in the elements' toobox) and then you will see the various options on the top options bar such as the design (which can be any of the CSH) as well as feathering and also crop (which will crop the entire document to the size of the vector shape).
-If the crop option is not set to on then the design is just placed in the original location (feathered or not) with the full document and all the image outside of the cookie cutter removed.
-While using the cookie cutter in PSE, you can constrain the design (width and height) as well as rotate and scale and shear transformations.
-Once you have the cookie cutter shape, you can always re-apply another cookie cutter to chop even more away from the design.
+Select the cookie cutter tool (found in the elements' toobox) and then you will see the various options on the top options bar such as the paths (which can be any of the CSH) as well as feathering and also crop (which will crop the entire document to the size of the vector shape).
+If the crop option is not set to on then the artwork is just placed in the original location (feathered or not) with the full document and all the image outside of the cookie cutter removed.
+While using the cookie cutter in PSE, you can constrain them (width and height) as well as rotate and scale and shear transformations.
+Once you have the cookie cutter shape, you can always re-apply another cookie cutter to chop even more away from the image.
 You can use the end result as a wonderful source for strokes as well as patterns.
-You can also add effects to the cookie cutter design.
+You can also add effects to the cookie cutter

-If you want to include the original image as well as cookie cutter shape then before using the tool, duplicate the layer as many times as you wish and use the cookie cutter design on those (in different locations etc) and you can then also combine those multiple cut layers using blending modes such as difference to create some truly stunning graphics.
+If you want to include the original image as well as cookie cutter shape then before using the tool, duplicate the layer as many times as you wish and use the cookie cutter on those (in different locations etc) and you can then also combine those multiple cut layers using blending modes such as difference to create some truly stunning graphics.